Dolly Parton’s Imagination Library, United Kingdom

 The Imagination Library isn’t currently supported in my community.
 What do I need to consider to get started?

-You will need to identify financial support to sustainably cover the wholesale cost of the books and mailing
+You will need to identify financial support to sustainably cover the wholesale cost of the books and mailing.
+This is approximately £26 per child per year for 12 books.

 How much funding do I need?

-- Decide on the geographical area you think you would like to cover – such as a county, city, school district or zip code(s)
+- Decide on the community you think you would like to cover – such as post code(s), school catchment area, town, city or county.

 - Enter the 0-5 population into the Cost Estimator on our website.